regregex/OS126/README.md

 Note that built-in commands *and their abbreviated forms* take precedence over all other commands in the service chain.
-It may sometimes be wise to reject abbreviations; to do this create a pair of entries, one without the last letter which passes abbreviated calls down the chain (see below), preceding an entry naming the command in full.
+It may sometimes be wise to reject abbreviations; to do this create a pair of entries, one missing the last letter which is set to pass abbreviated calls down the chain (see below), preceding an entry naming the command in full.

 Following the name of the command is the high byte of the *action address* which the command interpreter will call.
 The high byte always has bit 7 set to mark the end of the command name; this means that bit 6 must be set as well, to address the constant OS memory between &C000 and &FFFF.
-It takes a jump from OS ROM code to reach routines in main memory (`JMIUSR` is one, described below).
+It takes a jump from OS ROM code to reach a routine in main memory (`JMIUSR` is one, described below).
 Code in paged ROM can be reached via the [extended vector][7] entry points at &FF00..&FF4E, which must be set up before use.
 The low byte of the address comes next.